George Floyd's family holds rally, march in brother's memory

 Other events in Minneapolis ahead of the anniversary include a virtual “day of action” that encourages people to organize remotely and two panels with the families and other activists on Monday, followed by a community festival and candlelight vigil on Tuesday.

-In New York on Sunday, Floyd’s brother, Terrence, attended a Brooklyn gathering in his brother’s memory organized by the Rev. Al Sharpton and told supporters not to forget his brother or victims of racist violence.
+In New York on Sunday, Floyd’s brother, Terrence, attended a Brooklyn gathering in his brother’s memory organized by Sharpton and told supporters not to forget his brother or victims of racist violence.

 “If you keep my brother’s name ringing, you’re going to keep everybody else’s name ringing,” Terrence Floyd said.
 “Breonna Taylor, Sean Bell, Ahmaud Arbery, you could go through the whole list.
 There’s a lot of them.”